Semi-Dirac spin liquids and frustrated quantum magnetism on the trellis lattice: Discussion and outlook

 \section{Discussion and outlook}

-Our work introduces a new class of QSLs, namely, semi-Dirac spin liquids.
+Our work introduces a unique class of QSLs, namely, semi-Dirac spin liquids.
 The fermionic parton constructions presented here provide a foundation for studying the role of U(1) gauge fluctuations beyond the mean-field approximation.
 For conventional Dirac spin liquids, the impact of gauge fluctuations has been extensively analyzed, particularly on triangular and kagome lattices, where such states are regarded as excellent variational candidates for the ground state of the spin-$1/2$ Heisenberg antiferromagnet~\cite{Hermele-2008,yasir2013,yasir2016}.
 In these systems, gauge fluctuations significantly modify spectroscopic signatures~\cite{Ferrari-2019,Kiese-2023,Ferrari-2023,Niggemann-2023}, while preserving the gapless nature of excitations~\cite{yasir2011,yasir2014,yasir2016,Iqbal-2018,Iqbal-2021_j1j2} and their disordered character without lattice or spin-rotation symmetry breaking~\cite{Iqbal-2011_vbc,Iqbal_2012_vbc}.
 Moreover, singlet and triplet monopoles remain gapless on kagome and triangular lattices, without destabilizing the U(1) Dirac state~\cite{Budaraju-2023,Budaraju-2025}.
-By contrast, the influence of gauge fluctuations on U(1) semi-Dirac states remains unexplored.
+By contrast, the influence of gauge fluctuations on U(1) semi-Dirac states with neutral fermions remains unexplored, in constrast to effects of Coulomb interactions on charged fermions~\cite{Elsayed-2025b}.
 It is therefore important to investigate how Gutzwiller projection modifies the long-distance behavior of spin-spin correlations and the spin structure factor.
 Possible outcomes include renormalization of the mean-field exponents, as occurs in Dirac spin liquids~\cite{Hermele-2008,Ferrari-2021_gapless,Kim-2025}, or more drastic effects such as gap opening~\cite{Rantner-2002} or spontaneous symmetry breaking~\cite{Li_2013}.
-Since Gutzwiller projection incorporates spinon interactions in a nonperturbative manner, substantial modifications of low-energy dynamical structure factors are likely.
+Since, Gutzwiller projection incorporates spinon interactions in a nonperturbative manner, substantial modifications of low-energy dynamical structure factors are likely.
 A complementary direction is the symmetry analysis of singlet and triplet monopoles and their condensation patterns into valence-bond crystal and magnetic orders, respectively, which would yield crucial insights into the spectroscopic fingerprints of low-energy monopole excitations~\cite{Song-2019}.
 Constructing variational wave functions for monopole excitations and estimating their scaling dimensions would provide further guidance on their stability.
+Another interesting avenue would be to identify the key ingredients necessary to construct tight-binding models that yield generalized semi-Dirac dispersions, i.e., where the leading term is $\propto |\mathbf{k}|^{2N}$ (with $N>1$) or host type-II semi-Dirac fermions wherein the spinons disperse with a combination of different momentum components away from the reciprocal lattice vectors~\cite{Huang2015}.